microsoft/FluidFramework/.changeset/fuzzy-cities-wonder.md

 "@fluidframework/datastore": major
 ---

-Removed `FluidDataStoreRuntime.load(...)`
+datastore: Removed `FluidDataStoreRuntime.load(...)`

 The static method `FluidDataStoreRuntime.load(...)` has been removed.
 Please migrate all usage of this method to `FluidDataStoreRuntime` constructor.